Kurds in Sudan: Second & Third wave

-The second wave of immigration occurred during the era of the Ottoman Empire, particularly under Sultan Selim I. This development arose from a treaty established between the Sultan and the Kurdish princes, notably Mulla Idris Al-Badris, who served as a chief advisor to Selim.
+The second wave of immigration occurred during the era of the Ottoman Empire, particularly under Sultan Selim I. This development arose from a treaty established between the Sultan and the Kurdish princes, notably Mullah Îdrîs Bedlîsî, who served as a chief advisor to Selim.
 The Ottoman Empire consented to recognize the Kurdish leaders in exchange for military support and resources in the event of conflict, particularly in response to the threat posed by the Portuguese to the ports along the Indian Ocean and the Red Sea.
 As a result, Ottoman forces settled in the Swakin region, accompanied by Kurdish soldiers who participated in the Ottoman campaign.
 These soldiers subsequently dispersed to areas such as Shambat, Gedaref, and Port Sudan, with some advancing to Khartoum and Central Sudan.
 Additionally, The third wave of Kurds arrived with Muhammad Ali Pasha, a Kurdish leader from Amed, who recruited numerous men during his military campaigns in Sudan, many of whom chose not to return to their homeland.